GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex

-In our particular case, we select a fixed magnetic field strength of $\rm B= 10 \ \mu G$ for all of the models displayed in \autoref{fig:shocks}.
+In our particular case, we select a fixed magnetic field strength of $\rm B= 10 \ \mu G$ for all models displayed in \autoref{fig:shocks}.
 This value is comparable to the magnetic field in the solar neighbourhood ($2-25 \rm \mu G$; \citealt{vallee+2022}).
-There is however, plausible evidence the galactic magnetic fields are likely larger in starburst galaxies ($50-100 \ \mu G$; \citealt{beck_mag}), and as we go to earlier in the Universe \citep{84mug_field}.
+However, there is plausible evidence that the galactic magnetic fields are likely larger in starburst galaxies ($50-100 \ \mu G$; \citealt{beck_mag}), and at earlier cosmic times \citep{84mug_field}.
 Because $10 \ \mu G$ is the highest value available in the computed shock grids, we regard this value as the most sensible choice.
 The diagnostic line ratios considered here (O3Hg and Ne3O2) are only weakly sensitive to the magnetic field strength over the range of parameter space probed by our data.
-In particular, magnetic-field-dependent effects become significant only at very low O3Hg ratios ($\log \left(\left[\rm O \ \textsc{iii}\right]\lambda4363 \, / \, H\gamma\right)<-1.5$) where model tracks corresponding to different magnetic fields diverge.
+In particular, magnetic-field-dependent effects become significant only at very low O3Hg ratios, $\log \left(\left[\rm O \ \textsc{iii}\right]\lambda4363 \, / \, H\gamma\right)<-1.5$, where model tracks corresponding to different magnetic fields diverge.